 4. Razer DeathAdder v2 Gaming Mouse

 In our opinion, there may not be a gaming mouse that feels better in your hand than the DeathAdder V2 - and having a mouse that responds effectively is especially important when you're in the midst of a vicious firefight.
 But while the DeathAdder has long been a trusted choice for esports professionals, the latest version does a great job of patching up what few problems the original had.
 Fundamentally, this isn't a particularly feature-rich mouse.
 Instead, it's lean and mean, making use of durable infrared switches and a Focus+ optical sensor to deliver reliability and performance above all else.

 5. Corsair M65 Elite – FPS Gaming Mouse

 Built With Snipers in Mind

-With the recent release of the Scopes and Scatter Guns Trios mode, it's clear that Warzone is a game accommodating to snipers.
-So is the Corsair M65 RGB.
-The most obvious advantage here is the inclusion of a DPI adjustment button positioned smartly near the triggers, but it's also ergonomically designed to fit comfortably with gamers regardless of their favored grip type.
-And fitting its large size, the M65 is designed like a tank.
+With the recent release of the Scopes and Scatter Guns Trios mode, it's clear that Warzone is a game accommodating to snipers, and so is the Corsair M65 RGB.
+The most obvious advantage here is the inclusion of a DPI adjustment button positioned smartly near the triggers, but it's also ergonomically designed to fit comfortably with gamers regardless of their preferred grip type.
+And rather fitting for its large size, the M65 is designed like a tank.
 The Omron switches are rated for a full 50 million clicks, and the entire frame is constructed from anodized aluminum.
-And you get further control of your experience thanks to adjustable weights.
+You also get further control of your experience thanks to its adjustable weight.